 Despite there being more than enough freshwater on the surface of the globe, millions of people across the planet are still without access to safe water and basic sanitation.
-The goals of SDG 6 are to 'Ensure availability and sustainable management of water and sanitation for all" and aim for these goals to come to fruition by the year 2030.
-The safe and affordable drinking water, ending open defecation and providing access to sanitation and hygiene, improved water quality, wastewater treatment and safe reuse, valuing ecosystem services, implementing Integrated Water Resources Management (IWRM) approach and protecting/restoring water-related ecosystems are very important targets for a healthy human and ecosystem life.
-University of Tehran (UT), Iran leads SDG 6: Clean Water and Sanitation in IAU and has considered this topic and its targets as the important issues in sustainable management of water resources.
-Along with its satellite international partners, UT as the leading and pioneering university in the country, hopes to bridge the new findings and perspectives with possible solutions to the abovementioned challenges in the hope of turning the SDG 6 goals into reality.
+The goals of SDG 6 are to 'Ensure availability and sustainable management of water and sanitation for all' and aim for these goals to come to fruition by the year 2030.
+The safe and affordable drinking water, end open defecation and provide access to sanitation and hygiene, improved water quality, wastewater treatment and safe reuse, implement Integrated Water Resources Management (IWRM) and protecting/restoring water-related ecosystems are very important targets for a healthy human and ecosystem life.
+University of Tehran (UT) leads SDG 6: Clean Water and Sanitation in IAU and has considered this topic and its targets as the important issues in sustainable management of water resources.
+Along with its satellite international partners, UT as the leading and pioneering university in the country, hope to bridge the new findings and perspectives with possible solutions to the above-mentioned challenges in the hope of turning the SDG 6 goals into reality.
 To do so, UT has focused on interdisciplinary and multidisciplinary approaches in research, teaching and extension by the organized webinars, workshops and short courses through its related departments and intuitions in the national and international levels to discuss different ideas on Clean Water and Sanitation.
-It has also worked with the satellite universities for international networking on the related issues and there are also plans to include some other universities to the network.
+It has also worked with the satellite universities for international networking on the related issues and there is also plans to include some other universities to the network.
 University of Tehran actively participated in the three days' webinar of IAU HESD Cluster Meeting by sharing its updates on the cluster activities and exchange of ideas with other clusters on the strategic framework for involvement of higher education institutions and reporting its activities and the way forward.
-UT has provided its ideas and suggestions to the draft working plan for the IAU HESD Cluster 2022-2024 with emphasizing on more collaborative efforts, joint projects and initiatives for higher education in the regional and international levels and capacity building and preparedness for situations such as COVID-19 pandemic in the future.
+Meanwhile, it suggested on the draft working plan for the IAU HESD Cluster 2022-2024.
+It also suggested more collaborated efforts, joint projects and initiatives for higher education in the regional and international levels and capacity buildings and preparedness for situations such as COVID-19 pandemic in the future.